oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 for signature verification using reasonable and appropriate means for the given key-distribution method.

-## Progressive Redaction
+## Selective Disclosure without Holder Binding

-Issuers should be aware that when holder binding is not present, documents can be progressively redacted by any holder, and further redaction can be applied to an already disclosed token.
+The Issuers and the Verifiers should be aware that when Holder Binding is not present, any entity that is not the original receiver can be presenting the Combined Format for Presentation.
+When doing so, that entity may be applying selective disclosure to the SD-JWT that has already been previously selectively disclosed.

 For example, a device manufacturer might produce an SD-JWT containing information about upstream and downstream supply chain contributors.

-Each supply chain party can verify only the disclosed claims they have received from an upstream party, and they can choose to redact claims before presenting the redacted token to a downstream party.
+Each supply chain party can verify only the claims that were selectively disclosed to them by an upstream party, and they can choose to apply selective disclosure to those claims when presenting to a downstream party.

-In some scenarios this behavior could be desirable, but if it is not, issuers are encouraged to apply holder binding.
+In some scenarios this behavior could be desirable, but if it is not, the Issuers are encouraged to apply Holder Binding.

 # Privacy Considerations {#privacy_considerations}